-Teeth damage Compensation Calculator
+Teeth Damage and Dental Negligence Compensation Calculator

-Damage to Teeth:
+Damage to Teeth

 Our teeth play such an important part in our everyday lives, that any damage caused can have a serious impact on how we live day to day especially when it comes to eating or talking.
 If the damage was caused by a criminal act, a dentist or due to a negligent act, there may be potential for a compensation claim to be made.

 If you, a friend or a family member have suffered damage to a tooth/ teeth, you should choose a specialist personal injury solicitor who is experienced in dealing with personal injury compensation claims.
 One that will build the strongest possible case for you on your behalf and secure the maximum level of compensation for you or a loved one.

 If you have suffered an injury to the teeth which was the fault of someone else, the amount of money you are entitled to will likely be dependent on the severity of the injury sustained.

 Some common causes of injury to the teeth include:

 Assault: Assault can be a common cause of damage to the teeth as an attack or heavy force to the mouth can result in injury to the teeth or jaw.

 Road traffic accident: Road traffic accidents can result in the victim hitting their head on the steering wheel which can lead to broken, damaged teeth or fractured jaws.